-It is important, then, to ask whether the creation of BA's environment branch has had or is likely to have a significant effect on the company's operations.
-Is it possible that changes that have been attributed to the influence of its environment branch would have occurred in any case as a result of changing regulations and changing public awareness?
-And has the growing importance of the public image of airlines played a significant role in the company's perception of the need to create such a branch?
+importance of the public image of airlines had a significant role in the company's perception of the need to create such a programme?
 Beyond these questions, the real test is whether the creation of such a department really affects the ethos and operations of the company.
-In the case of BA, the answer to this will depend heavily upon one's viewpoint and employment, especially if the latter is with BA or a BA subsidiary such as BAH (British Airways Holidays).
-It is worth noting, however, that as regards the practice of carbon emissions offsetting, which it offers to its customers through the Climate Care company, it is at the same time 'vigorously promoting massive expansion of British airports, ramping up its inter-city commuter flight services and has now launched a budget airline to popular short-haul holiday destinations' (Reddy 2006).
+In the case of BA, the answer to this will depend heavily upon one's viewpoint and employment, especially if the latter is with BA or a BA subsidiary such as BAH.
+It is worth noting, however, that as regards the practice of carbon emissions offsetting, which it offers to its customers through the Climate Care company, it is at the same time 'vigorously promoting massive expansion of British airports, [and] ramping up its intercity commuter flight services' (Reddy, 2006).
 A definitive answer is not offered here; but it is stressed that it is important to ask the questions in any analysis of the tourism industry.
 It is also important to recognise that such management restructuring exercises offer the potential for deception as well as genuine change.